 You Can Still Plan Ahead!

-3 – Do I Have to Wait for Payday to Start?
+3. Do I Have to Wait for Payday to Start My Budget?

-You do not need to wait until payday to start budgeting or feel left out if you’re not paid monthly.
+You don’t need to wait until payday to start budgeting (and no need to feel left out if you’re not paid monthly).
 YNAB works for every pay cycle (weekly, bimonthly, monthly, quarterly and even variable income), and it works whenever you’re ready to start—and, it works especially well once you do!

-… all you have to do is budget the dollars that you have right now.
-It doesn’t matter if you have two dollars or 2,000 dollars, your mission is to allocate all of that cash to the most important, most urgent, jobs in your budget.
-When you get paid, again, you’ll budget, again.
+All you have to do is budget the dollars that you have right now.
+It doesn’t matter if you have two dollars or two thousand dollars, your mission is to allocate all of that cash to the most important, most urgent jobs in your budget.
+When you get paid again, you’ll budget, again.

 Your Overspending Disappears

 If you overspent in cash, the previous month’s category balance will display in red, but the current month will show a balance of zero.
 So, what happened?
 YNAB automatically deducts the amount that you overspent from “To Be Budgeted” in the new month.

 If you overspent in credit, the previous month’s category balance will display in orange, and the amount that you overspent will be added to your credit card balance.
 If you can’t cover the overspending in the same month that it occurs, you’ll need to budget directly to the Credit Card Payments category to pay back the debt.

 Watch a video on how to manage your monthly roll-over here.

 With the new month, all of your budgeted amounts will be empty.
 In other words, it’s time to budget, and there are a few ways that you can tackle it: